inetprocess/sugarcli/USAGE.md

 Check that composer is setup to be used with SugarCRM

 **Usage**: `code:setupcomposer [-p|--path PATH] [--do] [-r|--reinstall] [--no-quickrepair]`

+Create a new Util to use composer's autoloader and create a composer.json file that contains, by default, libsugarcrm autoloaded for Unit Tests.

 ### Options
 * `-p, --path=PATH`	Path to SugarCRM installation